 They are advised to inquire via the NHS Business Services Authority for further eligibility information on this often complex issue with regards to the new GHIC ( UK Global Health Insurance Card).

-What about travel to non-EU countries?
+What about travel to non-EU countries and the EHIC Card?

 The UK has been discussing and finalising healthcare deals with non-EU countries and has a number of reciprocal health deals in place with a few countries, including New Zealand and Australia.
 Under the new legislation, British visitors will be able to receive urgent treatment in these countries free, or at a reduced cost.